Shuwrood-SSW/Change-3D-viewer-font-size-for-FIJI-ImageJ/README.md

-# 3D-viewer-for-FIJI-ImageJ  version 4.0.3
+# Change font size for the axes labels in 3D viewer-for-FIJI/ImageJ
-Change font size for the axes labels in 3D viewer
+Change font size for the axes labels in 3D viewer   version 4.0.3

 how to use
   1, change delete the "_size_?"   for example  3D_Viewer-4.0.3-size-1.jar  to  3D_Viewer-4.0.3.jar